a0still/adktoposit/knowledge_base/markdown/shrink_docs/05_troubleshooting/book_sku_variance.md

 ### Step 2: Physical Verification

 **What to check:**
-- Cycle count high-value items in affected departments
+- Scan high-value items in affected departments and verify counts
 - Verify on-hand accuracy for top contributors
 - Check for merchandise in wrong locations